palesankehli/cs50-python/README.md

 --PROBLEM SET 3--

-I have noticed that I am getting better at preaking down a problem into little pieces and solve them individually which helps me in understanding it better, I just need to work on the constant panic coz that is how I always start before actually sooving the problem:)
+I have noticed that I am getting better at breaking down a problem into little pieces and solve them individually which helps me in understanding it better, I just need to work on the constant panic coz that is how I always start before actually solving the problem:)